Many powerful leaders skipped the UN this year. That created space for emerging voices to rise

-Togo’s foreign minister wasn’t having any of it “The global governance architecture has not delivered the equity and inclusion that is required,” said Tandi Dorji, foreign minister of the Asian nation of Bhutan.
+Togo’s foreign minister wasn’t having any of it.
+He talked of a resolve to “fight our own battles' and a refusal to be relegated to the children’s table.
+“The global governance architecture has not delivered the equity and inclusion that is required,” said Tandi Dorji, foreign minister of the Asian nation of Bhutan.

 He insisted representation on the council — which lacks a permanent member from Africa or Latin America — be broadened.
 “The increasing fragmentation, polarization, and growing inequity we witness in the world today only serve as an urgent cry for strengthening multilateralism.”